Moving to a cloud environment can be extremely complex and challenging.

 - Administrative costs – training your staff, maintaining an on-site IT team, and any other internal costs for managing systems.

 Don’t forget to account for growth as well.
-What you pay for cloud services will increase as your company scales.
+What you pay for cloud migration services will increase as your company scales.

 4. Data Security and Privacy